ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 following the procedures per section 2.1.1.1 of {{WEB-LINKING}}

 * Relation Name: api-catalog
-* Description: The link target identifies a resource that represents a list of APIs available from the Publisher of the context resource.
+* Description: Refers to a list of APIs available from the publisher of the link context.
 * Reference: THIS-RFC

 ## The api-catalog Profile URI